Get the skills you need to bring change to an increasingly urban and metropolitan world.

 The Urban Studies Major will provide you with a solid foundation in this interdisciplinary field.
 You will develop your researching, writing, critical thinking, and creative problem-solving skills.
 With the help of the department’s Urban Action Institute and Citylab, you will go beyond the walls of Worcester State and out into the world to engage with community members near and far through fieldwork, outreach, partnerships, internships, and research.

-Depending on your career goals, you can take a concentration in gerontology, intergenerational and community service, public administration and planning, or social work and social policy or take advantage of one of our 4+1 programs and earn a master’s degree in nonprofit management, public management, or public administration and policy in just five years.
+Depending on your career goals, you can take a concentration in gerontology, intergenerational and community service, public administration and planning, or social work and social policy or take advantage of one of our 4+1 programs and earn a master’s degree in nonprofit management, public management, or public administration and policy in just 5 years.

 WHAT YOU WILL DO